Bhagyalakshmi (2015 TV series): Plot

 Bhoomi Agrawal is a bubbly young woman, who wants to be independent in life.
 She is forced to choose between her personal or professional life after marrying Anshuman Prajapati, the son of a rich traditional family.
 Through a twist of events, Bhoomi is assumed dead, but in fact alive, she hires a woman, Divya Nair, to take her responsibilities in Prajapati household, as she doesn't want them to know about her death.
 Divya and Maan pretend to the family that Divya is in fact Bhoomi as Bhoomi's death was likely to destroy the entire family.
 However, as Maan and Divya start falling in love though unable to forget Bhoomi, Maan accepts his feelings for Divya later they consummate their relationship.
 Divya's former husband Yuvraj used to abuse her, and threatens to destroy their happy family to get Divya back who has now built a relationship with Maan.
-Meanwhile, the real Bhoomi who is shown to be in a coma in a critical condition, and gives birth to her and Maan's daughter Muskaan.
+Meanwhile, the real Bhoomi who is shown to be in a coma in a critical condition, and gives birth to her and Maan's daughter Muskaan but Yuvraj kills Bhoomi.

 Maan and Divya continue keeping her secret from the Prajapati family.
 Divya becomes pregnant with Maan's child but Yuvraj returns and vows to destroy the Prajapati Family.
 The show ends with Yuvraj murdering all the members of the Prajapati family except Badi Maa who survived at the shootout.
 Badi Maa is shocked when Yuvraj exposes Divya's true identity of not being the real Bhoomi.
 After Yuvraj shoots Maan and Divya, Badi Maa manages to kill him.
 A dying Divya gives birth to a daughter.
 Badi Maa, despite her hate for Divya and that her past life brought a disaster for her family, decides to leave with Muskaan and her other granddaughter (Divya's daughter) who she sees as Maan's blood.